School Committee - February 06, 2025

 So I guess, Julie, if you want to call for a motion or I can.

-One thing to make clear, they don't list it, but just that Wednesday before Thanksgiving and January 2nd are no school days on that as well.
+Avi, just one thing to make clear.
+They're just, they don't list it, but just that Wednesday before Thanksgiving and January 2nd are no school days on that as well.

 Right.